 To reach all your audience, you need to make effective use of accessible communication formats (also known as alternative formats).
 Involve relevant experts, consider the needs of your audience in advance (for example, will they need Braille or Easy Read).

-- the World Wide Web Consortium (W3C) develops international standards for the Web: HTML, CSS, and many more.
-Find out about media player: Planning Audio and Video Media
+- planning audio and video media: the World Wide Web Consortium (W3C) develops international standards for the Web: HTML, CSS, and many more.
+Find out about media player

 - making videos accessible (GOV.UK)